lunary-ai/lunary/README.md

 - [OpenAI module](https://lunary.ai/docs/js/openai)
 - [LiteLLM](https://docs.litellm.ai/docs/observability/lunary_integration)

-Additionally you can use it with any framework by wrapping the relevant methods.
+Additionally you can use it with any other LLM by manually sending events.

 ## 📚 Documentation